doctrine/doctrine1-documentation/source/en/manual/yaml-schema-files.rst

     another in simple inheritance will be moved to the parent when the PHP classes are built.

-You can read more about this topic in the :doc:`inheritance:simple :fullname` chapter.
+You can read more about this topic in the :doc:`inheritance` chapter.

 ^^^^^^^^^^^^^^^^^^^^
 Concrete Inheritance